What happens at my consultation?

 We use a very high quality tattoo removal laser and although it's extremely powerful it is unlikely to break the skin or cause bleeding or scabbing.
 The same can not be said for cheap lasers.
-Blisters can occur and do not indicate a problem but are something that needs intervention.
-We offer a full aftercare service to deal with this.

 The tattoo is mostly healed in 3 to 7 days after treatment and is fully healed from 2 to 4 weeks after treatment.
 Fading of the tattoo will occur over the full 8 weeks between treatments.